What are the 3 essential qualities of effective leadership?

 The foundation of every successful CEO is leadership.
 The two other roles (management and entrepreneurship) that make up the 3 essential roles of every CEO builds upon the success of your role as a leader.

 In continuing our discussion on the role of the CEO as a leader, here are three essential qualities of effective leadership;

 - Vision – an idea to die for

 - Competence – expertise in any particular discipline, field or thing

-Character is the foundation of effective leadership.
+Character is the foundation and the first criteria among the qualities of effective leadership.
 This is where it all begins–within.
 Who you are (character) ultimately defines your success or failure as a leader.
 And when the leader fails, the whole organization fails.
 Character is the price you pay as a CEO for the leadership role you play.
 Being the CEO may confer on you the highest position in a business, but it doesn’t make you a leader.

 Being a CEO doesn’t mean you have the capacity to lead.
 The capacity to lead comes from your character as a person.
 It is very critical you understand this; your position as a CEO doesn’t confer the capacity to lead.
 Using your position as a strategy for leading is the definition of autocracy (leadership through force).

 True leaders (the kind that makes organizations effective) lead through permission (character) and not by position (authority).
 This is why character becomes a must.
 This is why character precedes all other qualities of effective leadership.

 The dictionary defines character “as the stable and distinctive qualities built into an individual’s life which determine his or her response regardless of circumstances.”
 Here’s another definition of character as given by The United States Air Force Academy which I think best captures the essence of character;

 “We define character as the sum of those qualities of moral excellence that stimulate a person to do the right thing, which is manifested through right and proper actions despite internal or external pressures to the contrary.”